BICCN/cell-locator/CONTRIBUTING.md

 It will also simplify the workflow when you are _co-developing_ a branch.

-When submitting a PR, make sure to add a `Cc: @cell-locator/developers` comment to notify cell-locator developers of your awesome contributions.
+When submitting a PR, make sure to add a `Cc: @cell-locator/developers` comment to notify CellLocator developers of your awesome contributions.
 Based on the comments posted by the reviewers, you may have to revisit your patches.

 ### How to integrate a PR ?